May 6, 2025

 Tufts Medical School Admission Requirements

-Tufts Medical school’s admission requirements are similar to most other medical schools’:
+Tufts medical school’s admission requirements are similar to most other medical schools.

-A Bachelor’s Degree:
+A Bachelor’s Degree

 Prospective students must complete a bachelor’s degree with the following prerequisites:

-• Physics: A semester of physics coursework.
+• Physics: At least one semester of college-level physics

 Competencies

-Unlike many other medical schools, Tufts lists specific competencies it requires its pre-med students to have to ensure they are prepared for the rigorous curriculum of their MD program:
+Tufts lists specific competencies it requires its pre-med students to have to ensure they are prepared for the rigorous curriculum of their MD program:

 GPA Requirements